q2srw77/Central-API/README.md

 The Sleep Timer might need to be adjusted for larger tenant lists.

+# Firewall List Export to CSV

+This will go through all Sophos Central Tenants to collect the Firewall data and export it to a CSV file.

+-Firewall Name, Model, Firmware Version and Customer Name are exported -The FirewallList.csv will be created in the directory that the PowerShell was executed from.

 ```
 This script isn't supported by Sophos Support
 ```